mistakster/grunt-svg2string/README.md

 ## The "svg2string" task

 ### Overview
-In your project's Gruntfile, add a section named `svg2string` to the data object passed into `grunt.initConfig()`.
+In your project’s Gruntfile, add a section named `svg2string` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({